itpcjosepha/resume/IronMountain/README.md

-Iron Mountain Entertainment Services, Hollywood CA - 2015 [https://www.ironmountain.com](https://www.ironmountain.com)
+Iron Mountain Entertainment Services, Hollywood CA - 2015

-Archives, store, media and converts them to a digital format.
+[https://www.ironmountain.com](https://www.ironmountain.com)

+This contract with Iron Mountain was to assist with a contract with Intel computers.
+This project essentially conssisted of tracking incoming backup tapes (millions of them) and transfer the content (data) to a database.
+I developed a FileMaker application that would monitor, create, and validate tape jobs.

 The project consisted of completing a FileMaker Pro database to track, extract, backup tape media to a digital file.

-Some of the main modules where:
+Some of the main modules included:

       • Media
       • Accounts